TriedAngle/glucose/README.md

 #### Notes:
 * Rust 1.51 (nightly only right now) and onwards is required

+* For planned and current features see TODO.md

 * Why didn't you use crate X instead of writing Y yourself?
   Because I decided not to ;)